Why can’t Santa’s reindeer play snooker (in UK) or pool (in USA)?

-For viewers of this page who are not familiar with the British Christmas tradition of Christmas crackers, we’d like to offer some background.
+For readers not familiar with the British Christmas tradition of Christmas crackers, here’s some background.

 Christmas crackers are brightly colored paper tubes that are placed on each plate at Christmas parties.

-The tube is constructed so that, when pulled on each end, the tube “cracks” open.
-A paper slip with a joke on it and a paper crown fall out.
+The tube, when pulled on each end, it breaks open with a cracking – exploding – sound.
+A paper slip with a joke and a paper crown fall out.

 Christmas crackers were invented by Thomas Smith in 1846 when he was visiting Paris.
-He came across a bon-bon, which is a sugar-almond wrapped in tissue paper.
-Smith began importing bob-bons to England.
+He came across a bon-bon, a sugar-almond wrapped in tissue paper.
+Smith began importing bon-bons to England.

-The bob-bons sold well in England at Christmas but not at other times of the year.
+The bob-bons sold well in England at Christmas but not other times of the year.

-In the 1850s, Smith started putting mottoes in the bob-bons.
-As many of the bon-bons were bought by men to give to women, many of the mottos were love poems.
+In the 1850s, Smith started putting mottos in the bob-bons.
+As bon-bons were often bought by men to give to women, many of the mottos were love poems.

 In 1860, Smith added the banger — two strips of chemically impregnated paper that made a cracking sound when pulled apart.